 How To Practice Mindfulness Meditation

-Find A Quiet Space
+Choose A Quiet Space

 Set A Timer

-Find Your Comfortable Position
+Find A Comfortable Position

 Use Your Breath

-You have nothing to lose by trying mindfulness meditation.
+In general, you have nothing to lose by trying mindfulness meditation.
 Set aside five minutes today, get comfortable, and start the process of incorporating more mindfulness into your life.